6 Fire Safety Tips for Your Small Business

 If you don’t already have a first aid kit, you can purchase one from the Red Cross.
 Their kits start at just $27 USD and include all the necessities that help treat most common injuries, including cuts, scrapes, swelling, sprains, strains, and more.

-You may also want to install Notion Sensors near smoke detectors so that you’re immediately notified if an alarm goes off!
+You may also want to install Notion Sensors around your small business near UL-listed smoke detectors!
+That way, you can receive an alert on your smartphone when the alarm sounds so you can take action.
 This is a great way to stay on top of potential fires when you aren’t physically at your business.

 Fire Safety Tip #5: Make Sure All Equipment is Up-to-Date